 Ominous Walk: Zombies, usually, though sometimes they break into a charge for no apparent reason.

 Orifice Invasion: How the Infectors get into a corpse.
 Tom himself is subject to this at the beginning of the second act on the platform, but thankfully he gets the antidote in time.
 However, he's infected again in the Habitation Module.

 Our Zombies Are Different: At the beginning of the game Tom encounters what initially appears to be a traditional zombie, but it's actually just a dying crew member reactively searching for help.
-He's promptly killed by one of the real monsters, an exocel host, fast parasite-controlled human bodies armed with melee weapons.
+He's promptly killed by one of the real monsters, an exocel host, fast parasite-controlled human bodies armed with various weapons.

 Peek-A-Boo Corpse: Who decided it would be a good idea to shove a decapitated corpse in the pantry??